Data Provider

 B6 --> C2

-For the coordinator's initial state, the state.toml file contains configuration details for the entire run.
-A key section to consider is [model.LLM.data_location], which specifies whether the data will be hosted on a TCP server, accessed via HTTP, or stored in a local folder.
+Inside your run config, the key [model.LLM.data_location] specifies whether the data will be hosted on a TCP server, accessed via HTTP, or stored in a local folder.
+We also support loading data from GCP as a subsection of the HTTP data provider.

 1. TCP Server:

-• This file contains configurations for local training, including:
+• This file contains the configuration required for the TCP server, including:

 • Data location